 The scope of appointment management is to deliver:

-- SELECTED Functionality required to manage appointments in the context of a patient.
+- SELECTED Functionality required for organisations to manage appointments on behalf of a patient.

 - Functionality to view or manage an entire diary/appointment book.